 As a guide, a 40-year-old non-smoker in good health taking a plan with a £1,000 per month (pm) benefit in the event of accident/illness or redundancy, on a 30-day back to day 1 basis for payment, will pay between £49pm and £63pm, depending on the qualification period of the redundancy cover.
 (Source: iPipeline July 2018).

 Roxburgh Financial Management was set up to provide specialist help to people unsure how to go about choosing from the many protection products available.
 For example, at no extra cost it is possible to include cover for your children and many companies now offer cover which will pay out in all events without any exclusions.
 So it’s important to make sure that if you’re buying a policy it’s the right one for you.

 Our specialists will help you navigate all the options to find the best cover that is right for you and your family at an affordable rate.

-A Level Term life insurance is the most straightforward type of plan available.
-The plan holder pays a premium, usually each month, to the insurance provider to ensure that an ‘agreed amount’ (the benefit) is paid out should the person insured die within the agreed number of years (the term) that the insurance is in place.
+Level Term life insurance is the most straightforward type of plan available.
+The plan holder pays a premium, usually each month to the insurance provider to ensure that an ‘agreed amount’ (the benefit) is paid out should the person insured die within the agreed number of years (the term).
 Level Term life insurance is commonly used to pay off an interest-only mortgage (as the debt remains the same over the life of the mortgage) or provide simple family protection.